denison3965/-apply_laravel/README.md

 - Now, you need to run api whith this code :
     `php artisan serve`

--Probably the api will open on port 8000, but if it is opened on another, it will notify you by running the command above
+- Probably the api will open on port 8000, but if it is opened on another, it will notify you by running the command above

--Open Insomia or Postman (i tested with insomnia)
+- Open Insomia or Postman (I tested with insomnia)

--Make a new request to http://127.0.0.1:8000/api/cadastrar with method POST
+- Make a new request to http://127.0.0.1:8000/api/cadastrar with method POST

--Set the struct of your request to Multipart Form
+- Set the struct of your request to Multipart Form

--And finally fill the fields like the example bellow:
+- And finally fill the fields like the example bellow:

 ![Preview-Screens](https://github.com/denison3965/-apply_laravel/blob/main/insominia.png)